Sustainable finance: Terminology

-The terminology is essential to understand the different concepts around sustainable finance and the differences.
-The United Nations Environment Programme (UNEP) defines three concepts that are different but often used as synonyms, namely: climate, green and sustainable finance.
-First, climate finance is a subset of environmental finance, it mainly refers to funds which are addressing climate change adaptation and mitigation.
-Then, green finance has a broader scope because it also covers other environmental issues such as biodiversity protection.
-Lastly, sustainable finance includes Environmental, Social and Corporate Governance (ESG) factors in its scope.
-Sustainable finance extends its domain to the three components of ESG; it is therefore the broadest term, covering all financing activities that contribute to sustainable development.
+Specific terminology is used to clarify concepts and ideas utilized in discussions about sustainable finance.
+The United Nations Environment Programme (UNEP) defines three concepts that are different but often used as synonyms, namely: climate, green, and sustainable finance.
+Climate finance is a subset of environmental finance, and mainly refers to funds which address climate change adaptation and resilience, climate mitigation, and a just transition.
+Green finance has a broader scope, covering the same ground as climate finance but also covers other environmental issues such as biodiversity protection.
+Sustainable finance includes the same scope as green finance, but adds environmental, social and governance (ESG) domains in its scope.
+It is therefore the broadest term, covering all financing activities that contribute to sustainable development.